oktaysenkan/instagram-api/README.md

 # Instagram API
-Private Instagram API library, writen by JavaScript.
+Private Instagram API library, no required any API token or login credentials.

 ## Usage